 While they don’t always feature roses, this itinerary describes places to relax and enjoy the some of the finest publicly accessible gardens around Monterey Bay.
-It includes gardens in Santa Cruz and Monterey counties bordering Monterey Bay on the Central Coast.
+It includes gardens in Santa Cruz and Monterey counties bordering Monterey Bay on the Central Coast of California.

 From Santa Cruz in the north to Esalen on the Big Sur coast in the south, the road distance is about 90 miles.
 An itinerary covering all the gardens in this guide is best spread over several days and incorporating visits to other regional sites including Steinbeck-related locations near Monterey and Salinas.